miguelfa77/ADS-Group-Project/README.md

   2. Input "F" to find other people's notes
   3. Input "Q" to quit the program

-  The user will be prompted with this options after every time the upload or look for notes in   our program
+  The user will be prompted with these options after every time the upload or look for notes in   our program

 Uploading Notes: